Carreau/phd-dissertation/parts/roleofactin.rst

 related network, the branching mechanism.

-The Arp2/3 complex is composed of seven subunits, two of which are highly similar with actin, from Arp2 and Arp3 family for Actin Related Proteins, giving the complex its name.
-Arp2/3 will bond on the side of a pre-existing actin filament, from which will grow a daughter filament that for an angle of 70° from the mother filament.
+The Arp2/3 complex is composed of seven subunits, two of which are highly similar to actin, from Arp2 and Arp3 family for Actin Related Proteins, giving the complex its name.
+Arp2/3 will bind on the side of a pre-existing actin filament, hence initiating the growth a daughter filament with an angle of 70° to the mother filament.
 The newly created daughter filament pointed end is terminated by the Arp2/3 complex that will stay attached to the mother filament, thus increasing the number of available barbed end, without changing the number of available pointed end.
 Cf Nature Review by Erin D. Goley and